ichoosetoaccept/abizza/README.md

 - Orders a Pizza Contadina with two extra toppings
 - Orders a Calzone Bomba
 - Fills in all delivery details
-- Selects cash payment method
+- Selects on-site credit card payment method
 - Stops at final confirmation for manual review

 ## Project Structure